 Project 2

-Agency assessment and selection
+Church, NGO or movement assessment and selection

 Our field research will be conducted through and on behalf of a respected grassroots organization of some kind.
 This requires that we complete a three-step assessment of prospective organizations.

-Step 1: Become familiar with a range of local organizations in various development sectors (i.e. health, education, human rights).
+Step 1: Become familiar with a range of local organizations in various development sectors (i.e. church growth, health, education, human rights).

 Step 2: Narrow your interest down to three (3) highly regarded organizations working on issues aligned with your research interest.